Learn about Dioxin

 Drinking Water: Dioxin can get into drinking water from:

-- emissions from waste incineration and other combustion that get deposited into bodies of water; and
+- Air emissions from waste incineration and other combustion, with subsequent deposition to lakes and reservoirs

 How can dioxin affect my health?